July 24th, 2019 Last Updated on: February 16th, 2022

 American Experience: We Shall Remain

 Although not specifically about Native American history as it pertains to world events, this documentary highlights a very accurate and intriguing depiction of how native people were maligned, misunderstood, and blatantly presented in wildly inaccurate and damaging ways in film.
-The information contained within can open your eyes and help you discern more truth behind how native people are depicted in some of the most popular films from the last several decades.
+The information contained within can open your eyes on the Native American experience and help you discern more truth behind how native people are depicted in some of the most popular films from the last several decades.
+It's hard to watch at times, but it sheds important light on Native cultures and history.

 Other Native American Documentaries

 Although some of the films and TV series that showcase both historical and current information about Native Americans are available to rent or stream, many more exist that you would have to buy in order to watch.
-In order to complete your collection of the best Native American documentaries around, consider checking out the following options.
+In order to complete your collection of the best American Indian films around, consider checking out the following options.

 A Good Day To Die

 An Academy Award winner for the Best Documentary Feature, this film clearly demonstrates both historical and more recent efforts by the US government to force Navajo and other Native Americans off their land.
 This film was created in 2013 when battles were underway to gain control over the land due to natural gas deposits and mineral rights.
-It strongly demonstrates how the continuous mistreatment of Native Americans has been fueled by greed through the centuries.
+It demonstrates how the continuous mistreatment of Native Americans has been fueled by greed that has persisted for centuries.

 Some other nonfiction movies that focus on Native Americans include: